opencog/sensory/opencog/atoms/sensory-types/README.md

 Only the first is being implemented.
 The second has some useful scaffolding code in the old opencog repo that needs to be copied here.
-The third is currrently a daydream.
+The third is currently a daydream.
 The fourth exists as a proof-of-concept, implementing a wrapper around OpenCV.

 General information about the `sensory_types.script` file can be found